 Austin, Texas is known as The Live Music Capital of the World due to its bold and dynamic music scene.
 In fact, the city hosts more concerts than anywhere else in the United States!
 From indie rock to jazz and rockabilly, there is something for everyone here.

-Whether you’re planning to visit or move here (the real estate scene is really hot), you’ve got to check out some of the live concerts hosted in Austin.
+Whether you’re planning to visit or move here (the real estate scene is really hot), you’ve got to check out some of the live music venues in Austin.
 Check the recent schedules to find a live performance that you’ll enjoy, and you’re guaranteed to be hooked.

 view from Facebook Austin in downtown Austin